Punktum-dk/nsu-service-specification/README.md

 <a id="the-dk-registry-in-brief"></a>
 # The .dk Registry in Brief

-DK Hostmaster is the registry for the ccTLD for Denmark (dk).
-The current model used in Denmark is based on a sole registry, with DK Hostmaster maintaining the central DNS registry.
+Punktum dk is the registry for the ccTLD for Denmark (dk).
+The current model used in Denmark is based on a sole registry, with Punktum dk maintaining the central DNS registry.

 The service is not subject to any sorts of standards.